 How do I find out more information about what is going on now or how can I be updated regularly?

 This page is regularly updated with any planned or completed actions to reduce odours.

 How will you ensure the site is performing the way it should be?

 As we know odours can impact people’s lives, we investigate all matters thoroughly and increase our patrols to identify the source of odours when necessary.
-Once we have compiled all the available information following the various initiatives undertaken we will conduct another licence review to reassess how the company is controlling odours and whether any further changes are required.
-When we carry out this review, we will discuss all changes directly with the community just like we are doing now.
+Once we have compiled all the available information following the various initiatives undertaken, we will conduct another licence review to reassess how the company is controlling odours and whether any further changes are required.
+When we carry out this review, we will discuss all changes directly with the community just as we are doing now.

 As we want to achieve the best outcome for everyone in the community and reduce these odours, we appreciate and encourage people reporting odours at the time they are experienced to our Pollution Watch Hotline on 1300 784 782.

 What should I do if I am impacted by odours?